EPCCed/2023-09-06-rse-singularity/_episodes/introduction.md

 Unsurprisingly, software installation and configuration challenges can have negative consequences for research:
 - you can't use a specific tool at all, because it's not available or installable.
-- you can't reproduce your results because you're not sure what tools you're actually using.
+- you can't reproduce your results because you're not sure what tools or configuration options you're actually using.
 - you can't access extra/newer resources because you're not able to replicate your software set up.
 - others cannot validate and/or build upon your work because they cannot recreate your system's unique configuration.

 Thankfully there are ways to get underneath (a lot of) this mess: containers to the rescue!
-Containers provide a way to package up software dependencies and access to resources such as files and communications networks in a uniform manner.
+Containers provide a way to package up software and its dependencies while also offering ways to provide access to resources such as files and communications networks in a uniform manner.

 ## What is a Container?